-Fircrest Utility staff responsible for the IDDE program attended a training seminar in 2020.
-Additional training will be provided in 2021 if needed due to staff changes.
+Fircrest Utility staff responsible for the IDDE program attended a training seminar in 2021.
+No changes were made to the program based on this training.
+Additional training will be provided in 2022 as needed due to staff changes.

 6.2.5 Illicit Discharge Recordkeeping